Prepare for Residency

 The Commons building is available to all residents 24 hours a day.
 There, residents share living, lounging and dining areas, kitchen, and laundry.
+The Commons building has a commercial kitchen, a space for yoga or dancing, a ping-pong table, a loft work area with a projection screen, and library.
 PLAYA provides an iMac desktop computer in the Commons for the exclusive, shared use of residents for email and limited Internet access (please see the section on Internet Access in this document for details).
 In addition, a telephone is available in the Commons for residents to use, with free long-distance calls within the United States.

 Studio Work Spaces